The Global Quarter

 21st century lawyers must be prepared for a transnational legal practice.
 This one-of–a-kind experience will give students the conceptual background, analytical tools and global exposure necessary to succeed in an increasingly interconnected world.
 You’ll make contacts in different parts of the world and learn about dynamic regions in the world.
 It is terrific preparation for students interested in business law or an in-house position.

-Will SLS faculty go on the trip?
+Will Stanford Law School faculty go on the trip?

 Yes, faculty will accompany students for portions of the trip.

-When does the Global Quarter Field Study Trip end?
+When does The Global Quarter Field Study Trip end?

-The 2026 Global Quarter Field Study Trip is tentatively scheduled to end in mid-March.
+The 2027 Global Quarter Field Study Trip is tentatively scheduled to end in mid-March.

 Yes.
-You do not have to participate in the Global Quarter to take these courses.
+You do not have to participate in The Global Quarter to take these courses.
 They will simply end early in the quarter.

-Will enrollment in the Global Quarter satisfy my experiential learning requirement?
+Will enrollment in The Global Quarter satisfy my experiential learning requirement?

 What is Pathway B?

-Pathway B (and the Global Quarter) satisfies the experiential learning requirement for graduation.
+Pathway B (and The Global Quarter) satisfies the experiential learning requirement for graduation.

 Can I still take a clinic?